 - Could you provide an illustration?

-Be careful to explain your reasoning if you decide that you can’t resolve the customer’s issue and must refer them to someone who can.
+If you think you can’t resolve complaints, be careful to explain your reasoning and must refer them to someone who can.
 Simply telling them, “I’m going to link you up with our expert who will get things straightened out for you right now,” is all required to accomplish this goal.

-When dealing with client complaints, you may encounter one of these “differently motivated” customers:
+When dealing with a customer complaint, you may encounter one of these “differently motivated” customers:

 - Clients who aren’t afraid to express their displeasure: When you answer, avoid acting rudely.
 Instead, be firm but courteous.

 - Customers who desire and pay for premium help: Avoid making excuses and just provide a solution when answering.
-Think about setting up a VIP folder and protocol to make it simple to locate and address their problems.
+Think about setting up a VIP folder and protocol to make locating and addressing their problems simple.

 - Clients who often contact you: Respond to these consumers patiently and avoid seeming irritated.
 They often return as consumers and promote your business when they are pleased.